 There’s just no way our family could function if everyone didn’t help out and take care of their responsibilities!

 Sure, big family life gets crazy sometimes.
 (Often.)
 But it’s also really dang fun.
 There’s something so special about watching your kids make up random Ewok dances together.
 (I have no idea.)
 It means that whether we’re at home or traveling together, there’s always a friend around.
 It means we have places that are special to all of us as a family, as well as places that are uniquely special to each of us.

 It means we have enough people to play big board games and have mega dance parties.
 We can polish off leftovers in a snap, and make our own (fantastic, hilarious) road trip entertainment.
 It means holidays always feel full and fun and exciting.
 And there’s always a friend close by to talk to or giggle with.

-So there you go – some of our favorite advantages of a big family!
+So there you go – some of our favorite benefits of a big family!
 How about you?
 Do you or would you have a big family?
 Or do you prefer small (or solo) family life?
 All are wonderful and have true benefits!!